mirandamon/movo-ai-landing-page/README.md

 # Movo AI Landing Page

-A modern landing page for Movo AI, built with Next.js 15, React 19, TypeScript, and Tailwind CSS.
+A modern landing page for Movo AI, a best-in-class AI operating system for sports academies, built with Next.js 15, React 19, TypeScript, and Tailwind CSS.

 ## Getting Started